 e) Test ID 5: slot n-6, Highest sub-channel and slot n-3, Highest sub-channel

-4. Measure the mean power of the UE on slot n in the channel bandwidth according to the test configuration from Table 6.2E.2.1.4.1-2, which shall meet the requirements described in Table 6.2E.2.1.5-2 for Power Class 3 UEs.
+4. Measure the mean power of the UE on slot n in the channel bandwidth according to the test configuration from clause 6.2E.2.1.4.1, which shall meet the requirements described in clause 6.2E.2.1.5.
 The period of measurement is one active sub-frame (1ms) excluding guard symbols.